markusVJH/React_speed_game/README.md

-# Speed Game
+# Speed Game School Project

-Reaction speed game in Reactjs
+The object of this proiject was to refactor a vanilla JS speed game into react following the teacher's requirements.

 ## Technologies used